darviarush/perl-aion/lib/Aion/Types.md

 # NAME

 Aion::Types is library of validators.
-And it makes new validators.
+And it makes new validators

 # SYNOPSIS